 Prof. Dr. Jens Newig heads the research group and has been Professor of Governance and Sustainability at Leuphana University Lüneburg since 2010.

-Lisa Glass holds a Master’s degree in International Relations from Freie Universität Berlin.
+Lisa Glass is a PhD student with the research group.
+She holds a Master’s degree in International Relations from FU Berlin.
 Her research focuses on governance for the achievement of the Sustainable Development Goals (SDGs).

 Judith Gollata is a PhD student with the research group and a research associate at HafenCity University Hamburg.
 She holds a master’s degree in International Relations from King’s College London and researches local environmental governance and planning.

 Okka Lou Mathis is a PhD student with the research group and works at the Deutsches Institut für Entwicklungspolitik / German Development Institute (DIE) in Bonn.
 She holds a master’s degree in Development Studies (Uppsala) and investigates sustainability institutions and national climate performance.

 Janosch Pfeffer is a PhD student with the research group since 2021.
 He holds a master’s degree from the University of Utrecht in Sustainable Development, Earth System Governance and investigates deliberative mini-publics related to climate action.

 Dr. Michael Rose has been a researcher and lecturer with the research group since December 2018.
 He holds a Dr. phil. from the University of Düsseldorf and a diploma (equivalent to master’s degree) from the University of Bamberg, both in Political Science.

 Meinfried Striegnitz, Dipl.-Phys., former president of the Lower Saxonian environmental state agency, is a senior PhD researcher with the research group.
 His work focusses on the area of mediation and conflict regulation.